-A written comprehensive examination over the material covered is required of all non-thesis (Practicum Option) candidates for the M.S. in Exercise and Nutrition Science.
-Thesis candidates are required to complete the thesis project and present/defend the results.
-A student must apply for the comprehensive examination by the time the student has completed 27 hours of the required course work for graduation.
+A successfully written comprehensive examination over the material covered is required of all non-thesis (Practicum Option) candidates for the M.S. in Exercise and Nutrition Science by the first week in November for December graduation and the first week in April for May graduation and the last week in June for August graduation.
+Thesis candidates are required to successfully present/defend the results by June 28, for August graduation, November 15, for December graduation and March 27, for May graduation.
+Students must turn in the completed thesis by July 17, for August graduation; December 1, for December graduation and April 17 for May graduation.
+A student must apply for the comprehensive examination in the semester they intend to graduate.
 The examination must be completed no later than one semester after the completion of the degree program course work.
-The purpose of the examination is to assess the student's ability to apply principles covered in the M.S. degree program and to analyze, synthesize, and evaluate information related to the content of the degree program.
+The purpose of the examination is to assess the student's ability to apply principles covered in the M.S. degree program and to analyze, synthesize and evaluate information related to the content of the degree program.